strindberg/emacsj/README.md

 former always starts a new selection, whereas IntelliJ's command toggles selection.
 In other words, if a selection is already active, using the plugin command starts a new selection at the current point, instead of only turning off the selection.

-Adding to the mark history without starting a new selection can be achieved by quickly hitting the *Set/Push Mark for Selection* command twice.
+Adding to the mark history without starting a new selection can be achieved by hitting the *Set/Push Mark for Selection* command twice in the same position.

 The commands [Isearch](#isearch) and [Search/replace](#searchreplace) set the mark at the beginning of a search so that one can return to the position where the latest search started.
 The command [Exchange Point and Mark](#exchange-point-and-mark) also uses the mark history, as